-Some of my friends think I’m crazy and others act impressed regarding my tradition of serving Sunday dinner.
-What was the norm in earlier years has been replaced by fast food burritos and sandwiches.
+Some of my friends thought I was a bit crazy; others seemed impressed, regarding my tradition of serving Sunday dinner.
+What was the norm in earlier years has often been replaced by fast food.
 When I was a child, restaurants were closed on Sundays!
-What???
 I may be old-fashioned, but I think it’s nice to incorporate some good stuff from previous generations.
 Nothing against restaurants and supporting local businesses, but dinner around your table with folks you love is pretty much the best.

-As I pack for our move to another city, I realize weekly Sunday dinner is something I’ll miss most.
-Our habit probably started in earnest when my mother-in-law, Billie, prepared a mid-day meal every Sunday for our family and passel of friends.
+Our Sunday dinner tradition probably started in earnest when my mother-in-law, Billie, prepared a mid-day meal every Sunday for our family and passel of friends.
 I wrote about a typical Sunday at her house in an earlier post: How to Celebrate the “Lasts”.
 Of course, like all good memories, what was typical then is now very special.

 As Billie became unable to handle the preparation, I took over.
 For many years she would work hard on Saturday to prepare the meal for the next day.
 I think her practice probably stemmed from a traditional belief that Sunday is a day of rest.
 Also, it was easier for her to spread out the work.

 My prep work is not as organized as hers.
 I’m a bit more haphazard and last minute sometimes.
 The main goal is just to be together.
-Our immediate family and often friends join us.
-I try to remember what I’ve learned from Billie.
+Our immediate family and friends would join us around the table.
+I’d try to remember what I’d learned from Billie.
 She always had plenty for the random group that showed up, even when there really wasn’t plenty.
 Sometimes I actually wondered if the food had miraculously multiplied!

 I realized that I felt comforted in the preparation of the meal, knowing how fun it would be to have my people together.
 I wasn’t even thinking about the eating part, just the serving.

 As a mom on the empty nest side of parenting, I encourage parents to open up their homes and tables.
 When you have little ones, it’s the busiest season, I know.
 But children gain so much from such a gathering.
 Watching you make the effort to create a special meal for loved ones is something they won’t forget.
-Also, we always thought our kids benefitted from meeting a variety of people.
+Also, we believe that our children benefitted from meeting a variety of people.

 CHICKEN AND WILD RICE CASSEROLE